 Which method is used for verification is determined by numerous factors.
 Depending on the regulations and requirements, the proof of functionality can be provided, for example numerically using an FE model (earthquake calculation) and/or experimentally by means of a vibration test, as is often required.
-In the following overview you will find our range of mechanical and electrical components – we provide you with advice to develop the optimal verification concept for your specific application in close cooperation.
+In the following overview you will find our range of services for mechanical and electrical components – we provide you with advice to develop the optimal verification concept for your specific application in close cooperation.

-Which mechanical components (e.g., piping, tanks, coolers, LNG, hydrogen tanks/lines) must be considered as part of the earthquake design depends, in particular, on the overall protection goal for the machine or plant.
+Which mechanical components (e.g., piping, tanks, coolers, LNG-, hydrogen tanks/lines) must be considered as part of the earthquake design depends, in particular, on the overall protection goal for the machine or plant.

 Depending on the requirements, the verification can be done by calculation (quasi-static equivalent method, response spectrum method, time history method), experimental methods (earthquake test) and/or alternative methods (similarity, plausibility).
 Internationally, the ASCE/SEI 7 set of rules is frequently used for mechanical components; for detailed verifications, there are additional component-specific sets of rules.